tkuenneth/compose_adaptive_scaffold/README.md

 # Welcome to compose_adaptive_scaffold

-The aim of this repository is to make writing Jetpack Compose apps that support large screens and foldables a breeze.
-Here's a short clip that showcases how the library works (clicking on the preview image directs you to YouTube):
+The aim of this repository is to make writing Jetpack Compose apps that support large screen and foldable devices a breeze.
+Here's a short clip that showcases how the library works.
+Clicking on the preview image directs you to YouTube.

 [![Watch the video](https://img.youtube.com/vi/3ryCurTOXVI/mqdefault.jpg)](https://youtu.be/3ryCurTOXVI)

+*compose_adaptive_scaffold* is based on the idea of two panes, called *body* and *secondary body*.
+For small screens you pass alternatives called *small body* and *small secondary body*.
+The latter one is optional.
+Two panes are the basis for *Canonical Layouts*, an important Material Design concept.

+Under the hood, *compose_adaptive_scaffold* uses *Jetpack WindowManager* to provide full hinge support.
+This means that you do not need to worry about screen dimensions, location and sizes of hinges, and hinge features like orientation.
+Just provide *body* and *secondary body* composables - everything else is handled by *compose_adaptive_scaffold*.

 ### Setup